 What distinguishes Falcone’s paintings from more classic oriental works is her modern approach.
 She evokes the minimalism of the 1950s and ‘60s by painting grids and circles.
 Her bold shapes and stark contrasts in color position the paintings in a contemporary sphere, regardless of their subject matter.
 Many times she surprises the spectator with the use of recycled and reclaimed materials such as aluminum foil, cheesecloth, packaging material or tissue paper.
 Recycling these old and used materials she gives them a new life by cleaning, dyeing and creating high quality abstract art with them.

 Falcone, born in Argentina, was an attorney at law before moving to Singapore, where she spent seven years.
-Alicia, consummate traveler around the world, currently resides in Florida working as a Feng Shui Consultant, Interior Decorator, re-purposing rare findings and Zen artist.
+Alicia, consummate traveler around the world, currently resides in Florida working as a Feng Shui Consultant, Interior Decorator, re-purposing rare findings, Fine Art Zen artist, Photography, handmade textiles and fashion.

 Alicia, a professional artist, specializes in Zen painting.
 She has exhibited at numerous exhibitions in Miami; at Agora Gallery in New York City; as well as in Norbertellen Gallery, Downtown Los Angeles, CA; Boca Raton; West Palm Beach, Columbus Ohio and New Orleans, LA.